jamkaramol/xite-poc/README.md

 ## Available Scripts

+Go to project directory, and install the dependencies first.
+### `npm install`

 In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\